ethersphere/bee-docs/docs/installation/bee-clef.md

 Bee makes use of Go Ethereum's external signer, [Clef](https://geth.ethereum.org/docs/clef/tutorial).

-Because Bee must sign a lot of transactions automatically and quickly, a [Bee specific version of Clef, Bee-clef](https://github.com/ethersphere/bee-clef) has been packaged which includes all the relevant configuration and implements the specific configuration needed to make Clef work with Bee.
+Because Bee must sign a lot of transactions automatically and quickly, a [Bee specific version of Clef, Bee Clef](https://github.com/ethersphere/bee-clef) has been packaged which includes all the relevant configuration needed to make Clef work with Bee.

 :::caution
-Clef will create a new Ethereum key pair for you during installation.
+Bee Clef will create a new Ethereum key pair for you during installation.
 Make sure you keep a [backup](/docs/working-with-bee/backups) of your key pair somewhere safe and secure!
 :::

 ## Packages

-Bee clef can be installed automatically using your system's package manager.
+Bee Clef can be installed automatically using your system's package manager.